-Overall a fast, secure, and technical router that’s got a lot of bang for its buck.
+Overall a fast, secure, and technical, wireless travel router that’s got a lot of bang for its buck.

-Here are some key factors to consider when buying a travel router.
+Here are some key factors to consider when buying a great travel router.

 If it’s just for you to do some work on, watch a movie, and call home, then you’ll be fine with a lower speed.

 Some of the routers in the review are plain routers while others are more multi-tools.
-Some can also be used as a power bank, for file sharing, can have in-built storage and connect to media streaming.
+Some can also be used as a power source, for file sharing, can have in-built storage, and connect to media streaming.
 If you want these added benefits, be sure to choose one with them.

 Here are our top choices from the review.

-The best travel router on a budget is the GL.iNET GL-AR150 Mini Travel Router.
+The best travel router on a budget is the GL.iNET GL-AR150 Travel Router.
 This router is tiny, light, compact, and very secure.
-It can turn anything into a secured VPN, even your phones 4G signal and it’s just $27.
+It can turn anything into a secured VPN, even your phone’s 4G signal and it’s just $27.